Carlos Almada

-Carlos Almada (26 March 1918 – 9 July 1982) was an Argentine tango singer.
+Carlos Almada (26 March 1918 – 9 July 1982) was an Argentine tango music singer.
 Considered one of the representative voices of the 1940s generation, he had a long career performing with renowned orchestras.

 Life

 Early years

 Carlos Almada was born on 26 March 1918 in the neighborhood of Villa del Parque.
 By the age of twelve, he was already performing as an amateur singer in shows organized by the city government, singing tangos such as "Serpentina de esperanza" on Avenida de Mayo.

 During his adolescence, he took singing lessons with maestro Eduardo Bonessi, which allowed him to perfect his vocal technique and develop the vibrato that would become his signature.

 Professional career

 In 1932, Almada was invited by violinist Óscar de la Fuente to join his sextet as a singer, performing at Café El Nacional on Corrientes Street.
 Later, he joined the bandoneonist Hugo Calasí’s group and, subsequently, became part of the orchestras of Alberto Pugliese (brother of Osvaldo Pugliese) and conductor Alejandro Scarpino.

-In 1944, he joined Víctor D’Amario's orchestra, where he shared the stage with singer Adolfo Rivas.
+In 1944, he joined Víctor D'Amario's orchestra, where he shared the stage with singer Adolfo Rivas.
 Two years later, in February 1946, Lucio Demare invited him to replace Horacio Quintana as lead singer.
 With Demare's orchestra, he took part in radio performances, appeared at Confitería Rucca, and went on an international tour that included a notable performance in Cuba.
 Despite the significance of this period, no recordings of his time with Demare have been preserved.

 After his return to Buenos Aires, Almada joined Edgardo Donato’s orchestra, sharing the microphone with the young singer Oscar Ferrari.
 Together, they performed at venues such as Radio El Mundo, the confitería La Armonía, the Tango Bar, and the Marabú dance hall.
 This duo remained active until 1949, when Ferrari left to join José Basso's orchestra.